-- ⋄ Make certain that there are no people in the danger zone. - Before they begin work, train the operators on their respective tasks.
-The training is the responsibility of the operating company. - Attach notes regarding daily testing in the respective national language of the operator on the machine in a highly visible location, e.g. by printing out the corresponding chapter (see chapter 10.3 "Periodically by the operator"). - Test the electrical function and installation according to this document.
+- Solution We have been seen to be the second second - Before they begin work, train the operators on their respective tasks.
+The training is the responsibility of the operating company. - Attach notes regarding daily testing in the respective national language of the operator on the machine in a highly visible location, e.g. by printing out the corresponding chapter (see chapter 10.3 "Periodically by the operator"). - by Test the electrical function and installation according to this document.